 Bike wash and storage

 No need to worry about keeping your bike clean!
-You can wash it down at the end of each day in the designated Bike Wash area.
-A huge thanks to SQUIRT who have come on board as our Bike Wash and Lube product supplier!
+You must wash it down at the end of each day in the designated Bike Wash area.

 The bike park is not covered, therefore bikes are not protected from the rain.